shamanec/ios-appium-docker/README.md

  * **safariTest()** - executes a simple test in the Safari browser

 ## Backup and restore project files
-1. Execute **./services.sh backup** - you will be asked if you want to backup all or a particular file.
+1. Execute **./services.sh control** and select option **11) Backup project files** - you will be asked if you want to backup all or a particular file.
 The files will be copied in the main project folder in **backup** folder.
-2. Execute **./services.sh restore** - you will be asked if you want to restore all or a particular file.
+2. Execute **./services.sh control** and select option **12) Restore project files** - you will be asked if you want to restore all or a particular file.

 ## Notes
 1. It is possible that the device needs to be connected at least once to Xcode before being able to install WDA ipa on it - can't really confirm because I have only one device.